NCAS-CMS/cf-python/docs/source/field_analysis.rst

 * the data values are in netCDF-4 files on disk (rather than in any other file format, or in memory) and are not numerically packed;

-* the `~cf.Data.active_storage` attribute of the `Data` being collapsed is `True`, indicating that active storage operations may be possible.
+* the `~cf.Data.active_storage` attribute of the `cf.Data` object
+  being collapsed is `True`, indicating that active storage operations may be possible.
 In general, it will only be `True` for data that are in files on disk, are not compressed by convention and have not had any other operations applied;

-* it is possible to import the `activestorage.Active` class.
+* it is possible to import the external `activestorage.Active` class.

 The performance improvements from using active storage operations will increase the closer the active storage server is to the data